lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 This game explores how structure, time, causality, and locality can emerge within a system governed solely by internal information-theoretic constraints.
 It serves as

 - A *research framework* for observer-free dynamics and entropy-based emergence,
-- A *conceptual tool* for introducing deep ideas in physics in an accessible, internally consistent setting.
+- A *conceptual tool* for introducing ideas widely used in physics in an accessible, internally consistent setting making them more accessible in the computational and statistical sciences.

 \subsection{Definitions and Global Constraints}